adfaure/kodama-theme/content/publications/_index.md

 ## Topic of interest

-My research activities focuses on rainbow.
+My research activities focuses on rainbows.